Information About OWI in Michigan

 In Michigan, Operating a Motor Vehicle While Intoxicated is known as OWI.
 In other states, it is commonly referred to as DUI.
-There are various OWI related offenses involving alcohol and controlled substances.
+There are various OWI-related offenses involving alcohol and controlled substances.
 Here is what you need to know.
 If the information about OWI on this page does not answer all of your questions, please do not hesitate to call us for a free consultation.
 If you call, our experienced, effective, and zealous OWI defense attorneys will take the time to answer all of your questions and address each of your concerns.

-A person, whether licensed or not, shall not operate a vehicle upon a highway or a place generally accessible to motor vehicles if the person is intoxicated.
+Whether licensed or not, a person shall not operate a vehicle upon a highway or a place generally accessible to motor vehicles if the person is intoxicated.
 “Operating while intoxicated” means either (1) “under the influence” of alcoholic liquor, a controlled substance, or other intoxicating substance, or (2) having an alcohol content (“BAC”) of 0.08 or more (0.17 or more for a “super drunk” charge).
 Operating while visibly impaired by alcohol, drugs, or other substances is also illegal but to a lesser degree.

 OWI with Increased Penalties

 Certain OWI offenses have increased possible penalties.
 Depending on what occurred at the time of the offense and the driver’s prior record, the penalty could be increased to a more severe misdemeanor or a felony.
 The presiding judge ultimately decides the penalty for any offense after considering arguments made by the prosecution and defense.
 Examples include the following OWI offenses:

 - 2nd offense within 7 years,